sanskarvijpuria/Crime-Against-Women-Project/README.md

 A data analysis project on a Crime Against Women dataset.

 The notebook contains the graphs using the **Plotly libaray**.
-This project also has an implementation of a choropleth map.
+This project also has an implementation of a choropleth map of india.

-*Github performs a static render of the notebooks and it doesn't include the embedded HTML/JavaScript that makes up a plotly graph.*
+You might not be available to view the graphs on the Github notebook viewer because *Github performs a static render of the notebooks and it doesn't include the embedded HTML/JavaScript that makes up a plotly graph.*

-You can view the notebook with plotly graph output on Jovian.ai-  [Click here](https://jovian.ai/skv9403/crime-against-women-final).
+To view the notebook with plotly graph output-  [Click here](https://jovian.ai/skv9403/crime-against-women-final).